ajtock/Wheat_DMC1_ASY1_paper/scripts/ChIPseq_peaks/metaprofiles/README.md

 - `config.yaml` in this repository.
 This contains customizable parameters including `reference`, which should be the reference genome file name without the `.fa` extension (e.g., `wheat_v1.0`)
 - Optional: `environment.yaml` in [scripts/read_alignment/snakemake_ChIPseq_MNaseseq/](https://github.com/ajtock/Wheat_DMC1_ASY1_paper/tree/master/scripts/read_alignment/snakemake_ChIPseq_MNaseseq/), used to create the software environment if conda is used
 - If conda is not used, [deepTools](https://deeptools.readthedocs.io/en/develop/) must be installed and specified in the PATH variable
-- Peak coordinates and, separately, random locus coordinates in BED6 format: column 1 = chromosome ID; column 2 = 0-based start coordinate; column 3 = 1-based end coordinates; column 4 = sequential or otherwise unique numbers (this will speed up computation; see comment from dpryan79 on 13/09/2018 under GitHub issue [computeMatrix has problem with multi processors #760](https://github.com/deeptools/deepTools/issues/760)]); column 5 = fill with NA; column 6 = fill with \*
+- Peak coordinates and, separately, random locus coordinates in BED6 format: column 1 = chromosome ID; column 2 = 0-based start coordinate; column 3 = 1-based end coordinates; column 4 = sequential or otherwise unique numbers (this speeds up computation; see comment from dpryan79 on 13/09/2018 under GitHub issue [computeMatrix has problem with multi processors #760](https://github.com/deeptools/deepTools/issues/760)]); column 5 = fill with NA; column 6 = fill with \*
 - A bigWig coverage file (generated using deepTools bamCoverage as part of the [snakemake_ChIPseq_MNaseseq/](https://github.com/ajtock/Wheat_DMC1_ASY1_paper/tree/master/scripts/read_alignment/snakemake_ChIPseq_MNaseseq/) pipeline), to be used for calculating coverage profiles around peaks and random loci (e.g., `DMC1_Rep1_ChIP_MappedOn_wheat_v1.0_lowXM_both_sort_norm.bw`)
 - Variant call format (VCF) file containing ~3 million exome sequencing-derived SNP sites ([all.GP08_mm75_het3_publication01142019.vcf](http://wheatgenomics.plantpath.ksu.edu/1000EC/)), from [He et al. (2019) *Nat.
 Genet.* **51**.
 DOI: 10.1038/s41588-019-0382-2](https://www.nature.com/articles/s41588-019-0382-2)
 - Transposable elements (TEs) from the [IWGSC RefSeq v1.0 annotation](https://urgi.versailles.inra.fr/download/iwgsc/IWGSC_RefSeq_Annotations/v1.0/), with genomic coordinates for elements in each of 14 superfamilies in BED6 format (including strand information; one BED6-format file for each TE superfamily and for each set of randomly positioned loci)